Agriculture is an important economic sector in India and it also offers plenty of employment opportunities.

 - Development/Strengthening of Agricultural Marketing Infrastructure

-The post of the President of the ICAR is held by the Union Minister of Agriculture and at present, Mr. Sharad Pawar is holding the position.
+The post of the President of the ICAR is held by the Union Minister of Agriculture.

 The Indian Agricultural Research Institute (IARI) was set up in the year 1905.
-The institute had a key role in the studies and explorations that resulted in the Green Revolution in the decade of the 1970s.
-The Indian Agricultural Statistics Research Institute formulates new methods for the planning of agricultural testing.
-It also evaluates information associated with cultivation and offers expert advices in statistical methods for livestock and tree raising.
+The institute played a key role in the studies and explorations that resulted in the Green Revolution in the 1970s.
+IARI formulates new methods for the planning of agricultural testing.
+It also evaluates information associated with cultivation and offers expert advice in statistical methods for livestock and cultivation of trees.

 Of late, the Government of India has established Farmers Commission to fully assess the cultivation plan.
 Nonetheless, the suggestions received varied responses.

 India enjoys the second position all over the world in terms of agricultural production.
-During the period of 2009-10, farming and associated industries such as lumbering, forestry, and fishing represented approximately 15.7% of the Gross Domestic Product of the country.
-These industries also recruited 52.1% of the overall manpower of India.
+Farming and associated industries such as lumbering, forestry, and fishing represent a high percentage of the Gross Domestic Product of the country.
+These industries also recruited about 50% of the overall manpower of India.

 Nonetheless, worldwide evaluative studies disclose that the mean agricultural output in the country is typically 30%-50% of the maximum average output in the world.